lalomorales22/oss-batch-processor/README.md

 ## The Core Concept
-The OSS Batch Processor solves a simple but frustrating problem: local AI models are powerful but slow.
+**OSS at Night** solves a simple but frustrating problem: local AI models are powerful but slow.
 Instead of waiting for each task to complete, this app lets you queue up multiple tasks throughout your day and then process them all at once while you sleep.

 Think of it like a print queue, but for AI tasks.
-It's designed to never time out, making it perfect for complex jobs that might take hours.
+With its new dark theme optimized for nighttime use, it's designed to never time out, making it perfect for complex jobs that might take hours.
 You can add tasks from any device on your network—phone, tablet, or laptop—and wake up to the completed work.

-## Key Features
+## ✨ Key Features

+- **🌑 Dark Theme Interface**: Professional midnight-inspired design that's easy on the eyes during late-night sessions.
 - **Never Times Out**: Built from the ground up for slow, local models that need hours to run.
-- **Dual Interfaces**: A modern web GUI for easy access and a powerful CLI for automation and power users.
+- **Dual Interfaces**: A stunning dark-themed web GUI for easy access and a powerful CLI for automation and power users.
 - **Phone & Tablet Access**: Queue tasks from anywhere on your network with a mobile-responsive interface.
 - **Universal Task Engine**: Handles a wide variety of tasks:
   - **search**: In-depth research and report generation.